Skip to Content

 The most underrated viewpoint in Queenstown!

-Wye Creek Track is one of the best hikes in and around Queenstown.
+The Wye Creek Track is one of the best hikes near Queenstown.
 It’s a 7-kilometer-long track (4.3 miles) walking track with great views over Lake Wakatipu.
 After a short drive from Queenstown, park your car at the Lower Wye Creek car park.

 In total, this track should take about 4 hours return.